topquark22/morseR24/README.md

 Solid red:
 -  Slave mode is enabled and the radio is disabled.
 This is an unsupported configuration.

+Short blink during message display:
+- Invalid character in the message. (**\*** will also be printed after the character in the serial monitor.)

 ## Secondary output

 Pin D7 serves two functions: As a code output, and a status output.
 In most cases you would connect it to a buzzer, which helps to monitor the unit if (say) it is located in another room.